7

 There's nothing flimsy about this base.
 It has a decent weight that prevents it rattling or moving about.
 And the motor is powerful enough to churn thick mixes without the gears slipping with those horrible clunking noises you get with some machines.

-The ICE-21's removable bowl
+The Cuisinart ICE-21's removable bowl

 The bowl is thick and heavy, with a 1.5 quart (1.4 liter) capacity.
 It measures 5.5" (14 cm) high and 7" (18 cm) across.